SynthstromAudible/DelugeFirmware/docs/features/stem_export.md

 ### I have a track that won't export

+#### Scenario: Track(s) get exported with only 5 seconds of audio

+Several users reported that their arranger stems were not getting exported properly as they included only 5 seconds of audio.

+All of these users were using offline rendering.

+All of these users had complex arrangements.

+Solution:

+For heavy arrangements, if you encounter the above issue, we recommend turning off `Offline Rendering` in the `SONG\EXPORT STEMS\CONFIGURE EXPORT\` menu.

+The problem is due to memory filling up faster when using `Offline Rendering` compared to `Online (Live) Rendering`.
+We hope to find a solution for this problem as soon as possible.

 #### Scenario: Special characters in the track name

 One user reported that they were unable to export a track even though the stem export indicated that the track had been exported.